richo/babushka.me/pith/finding-deps.html.markdown

 Whenever a public dep is run with babushka, the result is recorded anonymously in a public database at babushka.me.
 You can query this database using babushka's `search` subcommand: it returns a list of matching deps, along with a measure of their popularity and reliability.

 A public dep is a dep whose source has a public URL -- something like `git://` or `http://`.
-There's more information on dep sources in the [running](/running) section, but for now: a dep is public when you run it directly from someone's public source; otherwise, it's probably private.
+There's more information dep sources [here](/dep-sources), but for now: a dep is public when you run it directly from someone's public source; otherwise, it's probably private.

 To find, say, deps about coffee, run this command: